firecat53/keepmenu/README.rst

   + From git.
 Just clone, install requirements and run
   + Available in `Archlinux AUR`_.

+- If you start keepmenu for the first time without a config file, it will prompt you for database and keyfile locations and save them.

-- Copy config.ini.example to ~/.config/keepmenu/config.ini
+- Copy config.ini.example to ~/.config/keepmenu/config.ini, or use it as a reference for additional options.

   + Add your database(s) and keyfile(s)
   + Add `gpg_key` if you want the database passphrase cached